groc-prog/pyneo4j-ogm/docs/DatabaseClient.md

 await client.close()
 ```

-Once you closed the client, it will be seen as `disconnected` and if you try to run any further queries with it, you will get a `NotConnectedToDatabase` exception
+Once you closed the client, it will be seen as `disconnected` and if you try to run any further queries with it, you will get a `NotConnectedError` exception

 ### Registering models